Anne Marie Granau

-AMG holds the position of Music Director for the newly established company Søholm Opera in the heart of Denmark, conducting The Messiah, several Christmas Spectacular concerts and opera concerts since 2017.
+AMG holds the position of Music Director for the newly established company Søholm Opera in the heart of Denmark, conducting The Messiah, I Pagliacci, as well as several Christmas Spectacular and opera concerts since 2017.

 Nurturing young talent

-Committed to nurturing young talent Anne Marie Granau currently also holds the position of Principal Conductor of the prestigious Copenhagen Girls’ Choir (Sankt Annæ Pigekor) alongside her freelance career.
-Through her work with the girls’ choir AMG collaborates with many leading orchestras, ensembles and venues in Denmark and abroad.
-These years she and Concerto Copenhagen are exploring the Ospedali repertoire by Vivaldi and his contemporaries – music composed for the famous ensembles of young female orphans at the 4 Ospedali Grandi of Venice.
+Committed to nurturing young talent Anne Marie Granau has held the position of Principal Conductor of the prestigious Copenhagen Girls’ Choir (Sankt Annæ Pigekor) since 2014 alongside her part-time freelance career.
+From August 2022 AMG has decided to resign from her position to fully commit to her freelance career.
+Through her work with the girls’ choir AMG has collaborated with many leading orchestras, ensembles and venues in Denmark and abroad.
+She has commissioned pieces from Bent Sørensen, Nick Martin, Rasmus Zwicki, Lil Lacy and Flemming Windekilde.
+Since 2019 Anne Marie Granau and Concerto Copenhagen have been exploring the Ospedali repertoire by Vivaldi and his contemporaries – music composed for the famous ensembles of young female orphans at the 4 Ospedali Grandi of Venice.